nsrau/azure-docs.it-it/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-polybase.md

 <properties
-   pageTitle="Caricare dati da SQL Server in Azure SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Uso di bcp per esportare dati da SQL Server a file flat, di AZCopy per importare dati nell'archivio BLOB di Azure e di PolyBase per inserire i dati in Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Uses bcp to export data from SQL Server to flat files, AZCopy to import data to Azure blob storage, and PolyBase to ingest the data into Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"